jimasp/behave-vsc/CONTRIBUTING.md

 - Log info to all Behave VSC output windows (regardless of project): `services.logger.logInfoAllProjects`. *This should be used sparingly, i.e. only where a project context does not make sense.*
 - Log info to the vscode test run output at the same time: specify the run parameter: `services.logger.logInfo("msg", projUri, run)`.
 - Log only to the vscode test run output: `run.appendOutput("msg\r\n")`.
-- Log only for extension developers (contributors) and users who want to see diagnostic output: `diagLog("msg")`.
+- Log only for extension developers (contributors) and users who want to see diagnostic output: `xRayLog("msg")`.

 ---